Ferries from

 The fastest ferry from Scotland to Northern Ireland is on the Cairnryan to Larne ferry with P&O Irish Sea in 2 hours.

-Yes, there are car ferries available from Scotland to Northern Ireland with P&O Irish Sea & Stena Line.
+Yes, you can bring your car on the ferry from Scotland to Northern Ireland with P&O Irish Sea & Stena Line.

 How far is it from Scotland to Northern Ireland?